CongLeSolutionX/Harmonic_Atomica/Distance_Similarity_Metrics/Euclidean_Distance.md

 The concept of measuring "closeness" is central to many machine learning algorithms.

-*   **k-Nearest Neighbors (k-NN):** The k-NN algorithm, originally proposed by Cover and Hart in 1967, is a non-parametric method used for classification and regression [3].
+*   **k-Nearest Neighbors (k-NN):** The k-NN algorithm, originally proposed by Cover and Hart in 1967, is a non-parametric method used for classification and regression[^3].
 To classify a new data point, k-NN finds the 'k' closest points in the training data using Euclidean distance.
 The new point is then assigned the majority class label of its neighbors.

 *   **k-Means Clustering:** One of the most popular unsupervised learning algorithms, k-Means, was detailed by J. B. MacQueen in 1967 [4].
 It partitions a dataset into 'k' distinct, non-overlapping clusters by minimizing the Euclidean distances between data points and their assigned cluster's centroid.

 ### Real-World Example: The Iris Flower Dataset

-A classic demonstration of these algorithms uses the Iris flower dataset, a public resource first introduced by the botanist Edgar Anderson and used in R. A. Fisher's seminal 1936 paper [5].
-This dataset contains 150 samples from three species of Iris flowers, with four features measured for each sample: sepal length, sepal width, petal length, and petal width (all in cm).
+A classic demonstration of these algorithms uses the Iris flower dataset, a public resource first introduced by the botanist Edgar Anderson and used in R. A. Fisher's seminal 1936 paper[^5].
+This dataset comprises 150 samples from three species of Iris flowers, each with four measured features: sepal length, sepal width, petal length, and petal width (all in centimeters).

 To find the distance between two flowers, Flower A and Flower B, we treat their features as coordinates in a 4-dimensional space:
 *   `Flower A = (sepal_len_A, sepal_wid_A, petal_len_A, petal_wid_A)`